GthiN89/NucleusESP32/README.md

 With the help of my Software-Defined Radio (SDR), I implemented a RAW protocol for replay through a simple bit-bang method, upgrading it to more precise timing later (previously, I sampled every 430 microseconds).

-Now, I’m planning to reintegrate RCswitch and the `.sub` (Flipper) file player from the old GUI, as they haven’t been added to the new interface yet.
+Now, I’m planning to reintegrate RCswitch, as it haven’t been added to the new interface yet.

 **Last Stable Version**: Compiled into bin files.
 Occasionally, things may break in new versions, so for consistent testing, use this stable version.